hyperledger-archives/sawtooth-core/docs/source/sysadmin_guide/testing_sawtooth.rst

 **Test a single node**

-After :doc:`starting Sawtooth services <systemd>` on one node, you can any or all of the following commands to test basic Sawtooth functionality.
+After :doc:`starting Sawtooth services <systemd>` on one node, you can use any or all of the following commands to test basic Sawtooth functionality.

 .. include:: ../_includes/testing-rest-api.inc